B2B PR Agency Guide: What B2B Public Relations Delivers in 2026

 B2B PR KPIs That Actually Matter

-Share of Voice Share of voice measures how much of the media conversation in your category your company owns relative to competitors.
+Share of Voice.
+Share of voice measures how much of the media conversation in your category your company owns relative to competitors.
 It is one of the clearest indicators of whether your PR program is building market presence over time.
 A growing share of voice in your core trade publications means your company is increasingly part of the conversations your buyers are already having.

-Media Quality Not all coverage is equal.
+Media Quality.
+Not all coverage is equal.
 A placement in a tier-one trade publication read by your exact buyer persona is worth significantly more than a mention in a general business outlet.
 Media quality scoring evaluates placements based on outlet authority, audience relevance, and message pull-through rather than treating every mention as equivalent.

-Message Pull-Through Message pull-through tracks whether the coverage you are earning actually reflects the positioning you are trying to own.
+Message Pull-Through.
+Message pull-through tracks whether the coverage you are earning actually reflects the positioning you are trying to own.
 You can land significant coverage and still lose the narrative if journalists are framing your company in ways that do not align with your strategy.
 Auditing placements for key message inclusion tells you whether your PR activity is moving your positioning forward or just generating noise.

-Web Traffic from Earned Media Coverage that drives traffic to your site is coverage that is doing measurable work.
+Web Traffic from Earned Media.
+Coverage that drives traffic to your site is coverage that is doing measurable work.
 Tracking referral traffic from specific media placements, combined with on-site behavior metrics, shows whether the audiences you are reaching are engaging with your brand beyond the initial mention.

-MQL Influence Marketing-qualified lead influence measures how often PR-driven touchpoints appear in the journey of leads that convert.
+MQL Influence.
+Marketing-qualified lead influence measures how often PR-driven touchpoints appear in the journey of leads that convert.
 This requires connecting your PR activity to your CRM and marketing attribution data, but it is the most direct way to demonstrate that PR is contributing to pipeline rather than just brand awareness.

 Setting expectations against this timeline internally is as important as the measurement itself.
-PR that is evaluated at 60 days will almost always look like it is failing.
+PR evaluated at 60 days will almost always look like it is failing.
 PR evaluated at 12 months tells a fundamentally different story.

 Frequently Asked Questions